sipin/gorazor/README.md

 * Generate more function overloads, like accept additional buffer parameter for write
 * Support direct usage of int/date variables in tempate?
   * i.e. use @user.Level directly, instead of @gorazor.Itoa(user.Level)

-## GO version

-* Usage
- * go build gora, gora is an App for convertion direcotry or file
- * go build gorazor

-* Some trivial TODO
-* File change notify and re-generate
-* Need more testing
-* Code refactor